Sahandfer/PatientHub/docs/docs/components/clients/patientact.md

+---
+sidebar_position: 13
+---

 # PatientAct

-> A client agent whose disclosure is gated by a dynamic trust level, and whose every response is planned through an explicit reaction → behavior → resistance pipeline.
+> Trust-Gated Disclosure and Behavior Planning for Psychotherapy Client Simulation

 ## Overview

 PatientAct simulates a psychotherapy client who does not hand the therapist their whole case file.
-Every piece of the profile is stored as a **memory item** carrying a *disclosure level* — the minimum trust at which the client would say it out loud.
+Every piece of the profile is stored as a **memory item** carrying a disclosure level — the minimum trust at which the client would say it out loud.
 Trust is not fixed: it moves up and down after every exchange based on how the therapist handled the client.

-Two things therefore change turn by turn:

-1. **What the client can access.** Only memory items whose disclosure level is at or below the current trust level are retrieved into the response context.
-2. **How the client responds.** Before generating text, the client decides an emotional reaction, then a conversational behavior, and — if that behavior is resistance — a specific resistance pattern.

-This makes the therapist's approach, not just their questions, determine what the session surfaces.
+Two things therefore change turn by turn: **what** the client can access (only items at or below the current trust level are retrieved) and **how** the client responds (an emotional reaction, a conversational behavior, and — if that behavior is resistance — a specific resistance pattern, each decided before any text is generated).
+The therapist's approach, not just their questions, determines what the session surfaces.

 ## Key Features

-- **Trust-Gated Memory**: Each memory item has a disclosure level in `[1.0, 4.0]`; items above the current trust level do not enter the context.
+- **Trust-gated memory**: Each memory item carries a disclosure level in `[1.0, 4.0]`; items above the current trust level do not enter the context.
-- **Discomfort on Blocked Content**: An item that is gated *and* flagged `generates_discomfort` still signals to the client that a sensitive topic was approached, producing visible avoidance rather than silence.
+- **Discomfort on blocked content**: An item that is gated *and* flagged `generates_discomfort` still signals that a sensitive topic was approached, producing visible avoidance rather than silence.
-- **Explicit Response Pipeline**: Reaction, behavior, and resistance pattern are separate structured decisions made before the response text.
+- **Explicit response pipeline**: Reaction, behavior, and resistance pattern are separate structured decisions made before the response text.
-- **Dynamic Trust**: A trust critic scores each exchange and shifts trust by up to ±0.5, clamped to `[1.0, 4.0]`.
+- **Dynamic trust**: A trust critic scores each exchange and shifts trust by up to ±0.5, clamped to `[1.0, 4.0]`.
-- **Topic-Based Retrieval**: Memory items carry activation tags; the therapist's utterance is mapped onto those tags to decide what is relevant.
+- **Topic-based retrieval**: Memory items carry activation tags; the therapist's utterance is mapped onto those tags to decide what is relevant.
-- **Ablation Switches**: `use_memory`, `use_pipeline`, and `use_trust_gating` each disable one mechanism independently.
+- **Ablation switches**: `use_memory`, `use_pipeline`, and `use_trust_gating` each disable one mechanism independently.

 ## How It Works

 Each call to `generate_response()` runs six steps:

 1. **Topic extraction**: the therapist's utterance is matched against all activation tags in the client's memory.
-2. **Retrieval + trust gate**: items whose tags intersect the extracted topics are collected.
-An item is retrieved if `trust_level >= disclosure_level`; otherwise it is dropped, or added to `blocked` when it is flagged `generates_discomfort`.
+2. **Retrieval and trust gate**: items whose tags intersect the extracted topics are collected.
+An item is retrieved if `trust_level >= disclosure_level`; otherwise it is dropped, or added to `blocked` when flagged `generates_discomfort`.
 3. **Reaction**: the client picks one of seven emotional reactions plus an intensity.
 4. **Behavior**: the client picks one of eight conversational behaviors, informed by the reaction, recent behaviors, trust level, and whether anything was blocked.
 5. **Resistance pattern**: only when the chosen behavior is `resistance`, one of seven specific patterns is selected.
-6. **Response + trust update**: the retrieved context and the planned signals are appended to the last therapist turn, the response is generated, and the trust critic updates `trust_level`.
+6. **Response and trust update**: the retrieved context and planned signals are appended to the last therapist turn, the response is generated, and the trust critic updates `trust_level`.

-## Trust
+## Trust and Disclosure

 Trust starts at `2.5` — a neutral session opening — and is clamped to `[1.0, 4.0]`.

-After each exchange, the trust critic reads the conversation, the client's attachment style, and the client's expected response from a therapist (the `the therapist` interpersonal pattern, if the profile has one), and returns a direction:
+After each exchange the trust critic reads the conversation, the client's attachment style, and the client's expected response from a therapist (the `the therapist` interpersonal pattern, when the profile has one), and returns a direction:

 | Direction                 | Delta   |
 | ------------------------- | ------- |